-- {1} Lake Mead Parkway includes a 10-foot detached sidewalk located 6 feet from the back-of-curb. - {2} A 12-foot attached sidewalk measured from back-of-curb is required adjacent to all streets except Water Street.
-Water Street sidewalk width varies per the approved improvement plans. - {3} Sidewalks must as a minimum be finished concrete with a salt or acid wash and have rounded edges and scoring as needed to prevent cracking.
-The use of color integral concrete, pavers, stamped concrete, granite, or tile is encouraged. - {4} Sidewalk width includes a minimum of one 36-inch box shade tree per 30 feet of linear street frontage in accordance with the City of Henderson Community Development Plant Palette.
+- 1 Lake Mead Parkway includes a 10-foot detached sidewalk located 6 feet from the back-of-curb. - 2 A 12-foot attached sidewalk measured from back-of-curb is required adjacent to all streets except Water Street.
+Water Street sidewalk width varies per the approved improvement plans. - 3 Sidewalks must as a minimum be finished concrete with a salt or acid wash and have rounded edges and scoring as needed to prevent cracking.
+The use of color integral concrete, pavers, stamped concrete, granite, or tile is encouraged. - 4 Sidewalk width includes a minimum of one 36-inch box shade tree per 30 feet of linear street frontage in compliance with the City of Henderson Community Development Plant Palette.
 Shade trees must be located in tree wells measuring 5 feet by 5 feet and include iron grates.
 Location and type of shade trees and grates must be as approved by design review.

-D. LOCATION
+- D. Location.
 Sidewalks along local streets shall be detached from the back of curb.
-Sidewalks along all other streets must be detached and separated from the back of curb and any site perimeter fencing or wall by a minimum distance of four feet unless otherwise approved by the Public Works Parks and
+Sidewalks along all other streets must be detached and separated from the back of curb and any site perimeter fencing or wall by a minimum distance of four feet unless otherwise approved by the Public Works Parks and Recreation Director because the right-of-way width is inadequate to the otherwise required curb-sidewalk separation distance. - E. Construction.
+Unless expressly approved by the Council, construction details must be in compliance with the Standard Specifications and Standard Drawings. - F. Pedestrian Connections Between Developments.
+Pedestrian connections between developments must comply with the provisions of Section XX, Circulation and Mobility.